"Thank you for a wonderful trip. I really did enjoy it and appreciated all the help and support you gave everyone"Ö.. Mrs C, Cambs

 CLIMATE AND PACE

 In lowland areas the climate is mostly hot in the day and cool at night.
-At Mount Victoria it can be cold in the night with cool mornings at higher elevations.
+At Mount Victoria and high elevations it can be cold in the night with cool mornings.
 We do not expect rain but it is possible.
-Breakfast time will be flexible to take advantage of bird activity and tide times.
-There is some uphill walking at Mount Victoria but at a sensible pace.
-Some of our wetland birding may be done from a boat if conditions allow, but we will also be walking on the beach and mudflats in search of Spoon-billed Sandpiper.
+Breakfast will be early to take advantage of bird activity.
+There is some uphill walking at Kalaw and Mount Victoria but at a sensible pace.
+Some of our wetland birding may be done from a boat if conditions allow.

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with one night at the Pleasant View Hotel, Yangon, two nights at the Mya Nadi Hotel, Thaton, one night at the Sane Let Tin, one night at the Moeyingyi Resort, two nights at the Sky Palace Hotel, Bagan, three nights at the Sky Palace Hotel, Mount Victoria and one night back at the Sky Palace Hotel in Bagan.
+Full board accommodation is provided, with one night at the Panorama Hotel, Yangon, one night at Moeyingyi Resort, two nights at Inle Lake Resort, two nights at the Pine Hill Resort, Kalaw, two nights at the Sky Palace Hotel, Bagan, two nights at the Sky Palace Hotel, Mount Victoria and one night back at the Sky Palace Hotel in Bagan.
 All are of a medium to good standard, with en suite bathrooms.
+Food is Burmese, with Chinese, Indian or Western choices in the more touristy places, hot and spicy dishes can be avoided if you wish.
+It is difficult to get a variety of food in the more remote places like Mount Victoria, where we may have some set meals, but staff will always try their best to accommodate most tastes.

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 9th, ending with dinner on 20th), soft drinks at meal times, bottled water throughout, transport by mini-coach, boat trips, reserve entrance fees and international flights.
-We pay a US$50 per person fee towards a local former hunting community trust fund that protects the Spoon-billed Sandpipers in the area.
-Furthermore, Bird Holidays supports the work of the Spoon-billed Sandpiper Task Force and are Species Champions with Birdlife International.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with dinner on 9th, ending with dinner on 20th), soft drinks at meal times, bottled water throughout, transport by mini-coach, boat trips, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED